nguyenthuyt/whale_analysis/README.md

 *(Detailed instructions for calculating and plotting the various metrics can be found in the **risk_return_analysis.ipynb** file.)*

-- ANALYZE THE PERFORMANCE: Use the `plot` and `cumprod` function to graph the daily return data and cumulative returns to determine whether any funds outperform the S&P 500.
+- ANALYZE THE PERFORMANCE:
+Use the `plot` and `cumprod` function to graph the daily return data and cumulative returns to determine whether any funds outperform the S&P 500.
 ![JupyterLab notebook daily returns](images/daily_returns.PNG)
 ![JupyterLab notebook cumulative returns](images/cumulative_returns.PNG)

 - ANALYZE THE VOLATILITY:
+Use `plot` with the `kind="Box"` parameter to visualize the daily return data for each of the four portfolios and the S&P 500.
+A side by side box graphical presentation of the funds provides a better visualization of which funds are the most and least volatile.
+Larger boxes, longer whiskers, and several outliers are indicators of being more volatile.
 ![JupyterLab notebook box plot S&P 500 and funds](images/volatility_sp500.PNG)
 ![JupyterLab notebook box plot funds only](images/volatility_funds.PNG)

 ANALYZE THE RISK:
+Use the pandas function `std` to calculate the standard deviation and annual standard deviation of the daily returns.
+Then, use the rolling window function to calcuate the rolling standard deviation for a 21-day rolling window.
+A higher standard deviation is typically representative of a higher risk asset and a lower standard deviation is typically representative of a lower risk asset.
+Use the `plot` function of the rolling standard deviation to determine which funds have similar movements with the S&P 500.
 ![JupyterLab notebook standard deviation S&P 500 and funds](images/21day_std.PNG)
 ![JupyterLab notebook standard deviation funds only](images/21day_std_funds.PNG)

 ANALYZE THE RISK-RETURN PROFILE:
+Using the annualized average return, calculate the Sharpe ratio for the four funds.
+The Sharpe ratio is calculated as the annualized average return over the annualized standard deviation.
+The Sharpe ratio takes into the risk and return profile of an asset.
+Using the `plot` function with the `kind=bar` parameter to visualize the risk-return profiles of the four funds and the S&P 500.
 ![JupyterLab notebook Sharpe ratios](images/sharpe_ratios.PNG)

 DIVERSIFY THE PORTFOLIO:
+An optimal portfolio would be one that is properly diversified and aligned with an investor's risk-profile.
+As such, a beta and covariance can assist with identifying assets that are sensitive to movements in the market and which assets provide the best balance of risk and return.
+Of the four funds, select two funds to calculate the 60-day rolling covariance and beta.
+Then, use the '`plot` function to graph the rolling covariance and beta and determine which fund has the most investment potential.
 ![JupyterLab notebook rolling beta - Tiger Global Management](images/tiger_rolling_beta.PNG)
 ![JupyterLab notebook rolling beta - Berkshire Hathaway](images/bh_rolling_beta.PNG)

-### **Final analysis report:**
-Once the quantitative analyses have been completed and the summary statistics and supporting visualizations have been generated, summarize your key assumptions, findings, and conclusions.
-In the case of the whale fund analysis,

 ### **Quit instructions:**
 After saving the file, from the menu bar, navigate to **'File'**, select **'Shutdown'** from the drop-down menu and confirm Shut Down.